apmckinlay/natureapp/insects/spitbug.md

 habitat: [forest,grassland,mountain,urban,wetland]
 visibility: low
 ---
-Adult Spittlebugs are hard to spot as they are small (.25 in long) and jump or fly very fast when disturbed.
-However, you have probably spotted the **white frothy masses of foam** on plants and bushes that surround and protect immature Spittlebugs from other insects.
+Adult Spittlebug are hard to spot as they are small (.25 in long) and jump or fly very fast when disturbed.
+However, you have probably spotted the **white frothy masses of foam** on plants and bushes that surround and protect immature Spittlebug from other insects.

-Spittlebugs are common throughout North America.
+Spittlebug are common throughout North America.
 They prefer warmer climates, so you won't find very many in northern Canada although they can be found in Alaska.

-Spittlebugs suck plant juices with their needle-like mouthparts. **Meadow Spittlebug** usually feed on leafy plants, while **Western Pine Spittlebug** feed on conifers and neighboring plants in western forests.
+Spittlebug suck plant juices with their needle-like mouthparts. **Meadow Spittlebug** usually feed on leafy plants, while **Western Pine Spittlebug** feed on conifers and neighboring plants in western forests.

-**Did you know?** Newly-hatched Spittlebugs are very active, clambering over the plant or dropping to the ground as they look for a good place to feed.
+**Did you know?** Newly-hatched Spittlebug are very active, clambering over the plant or dropping to the ground as they look for a good place to feed.

 <!-- generated, do not edit -->
 **See Also:**